Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 anterior divisions of the lumbar nerves (rami anteriores) consist of long,

-slender branches which accompany the lumbar
+slender branches that accompany the lumbar

 arteries around the sides of the vertebral bodies, beneath the psoas